MMICT: Boosting Multi-Modal Fine-Tuning with In-Context Examples: Related Work

 \subsection{Multi-Modal Large Language Models}

 In recent years, the trend of using LLMs to integrate information from multiple modalities has gained significant attention, resulting in the so-called MM-LLMs.

 Pioneering studies like VisualGPT~\cite{ChenGY0E22} and Frozen~\cite{TsimpoukelliMCE21} have demonstrated the benefits of employing a pre-trained language model as a vision-language model decoder.
 Flamingo~\cite{AlayracDLMBHLMM22} is proposed to align a pre-trained vision encoder and language model using the gated cross-attention mechanism.
 It is trained on billions of image-text pairs, showcasing impressive in-context few-shot learning capabilities.
 BLIP-2~\cite{abs-2301-12597} introduces a Q-Former to efficiently align visual features with the language model.
 GPT-4~\cite{abs-2303-08774} shows more powerful visual understanding and reasoning abilities after pre-training on a vast collection of aligned image-text data.
 To empower LLMs with the ability of video understanding, a multi-branch cross-modal pre-training framework Video-LLaMA~\cite{abs-2306-02858} is proposed to achieve both vision-language alignment and audio-language alignment by connecting the LLM to off-the-shelf uni-modal pre-trained models.
+MoE-LLaVA~\cite{abs-2401-15947} constructs a MoE-based sparse LVLM architecture with an outrageous number of parameters but a constant computational cost.
+Gemini family~\cite{abs-2312-11805} exhibits remarkable capabilities across image, audio, video, and text understanding even on memory-constrained devices.

-In summary, there are three mainstream methods that combine visual encoder and LLM into MM-LLM: 1) The addition of layers and utilization of cross-attention in the LLM, exemplified by Flamingo and Otter, which incurs high computational costs.
-2) The incorporation of learnable layers subsequent to the visual encoder, facilitating the conversion of features to enhance the comprehension of LLM, as demonstrated in the BLIP-2 and MiniGPT4~\cite{abs-2304-10592}, which offers a simpler and less hardware-intensive way.
+In summary, there are four mainstream methods that combine visual encoder and LLM into MM-LLM: 1) The addition of extra modules in the LLM that enable deep interaction and fusion, exemplified by Otter~\cite{abs-2305-03726} and CogVLM~\cite{abs-2311-03079}, which incurs high computational costs.
+2) The incorporation of learnable query tokens to extract information in a query-based manner, facilitating the conversion of features to enhance the comprehension of LLM, as demonstrated in the BLIP-2~\cite{abs-2301-12597}, X-LLM~\cite{abs-2305-04160} and MiniGPT4~\cite{abs-2304-10592}, which compress visual tokens into a smaller number of representation vectors.
 3) The inclusion of supplementary learnable parameters in the LLM, as seen in the LLaMA-Adapter~\cite{abs-2304-15010}, yields a faster training speed albeit with marginally lower performance in comparison to alternative approaches.
+4) The simple usage of a MLP-based interface to bridge the modality gap.
+For example, LLaVA series adopts one/two linear MLP~\cite{abs-2310-03744, LiuLWL23a} to project visual tokens and align the feature dimension with word embeddings.
+Despite their simplicity, the large amount of prefix visual tokens increases the context length in MM-LLM.
 Considering the pros and cons of the aforementioned methods, we opt for BLIP-2 as the base of \ours.